tarantool/doc/doc/reference/reference_sql/sql.rst

 If a transaction is already active, then ``START TRANSACTION;`` is illegal.

 Transactions should be active for fairly short periods of time, to avoid concurrency issues.
-To end a transaction, say ``COMMIT;`` or ``ROLLBACK;``.
+To end a transaction, say :ref:`COMMIT; <sql_commit>` or :ref:`ROLLBACK; <sql_rollback>`.

-Just like in NoSQL, transaction control statements are subject to limitations set by the storage engine involved:
+Just as in NoSQL, transaction control statements are subject to limitations set by the :ref:`storage engine <engines-chapter>` involved:

-* For memtx storage engine, if a yield happens within an active transaction, the transaction is rolled back.
+* For the memtx storage engine, if a yield happens within an active transaction, the transaction is rolled back.
-* For vinyl engine, yields are allowed.
+* For the vinyl engine, yields are allowed.

 However,transaction control statements still may not work as you expect when run over a network connection: